Brenda Thompson founded her boutique agency in Austin, and now works with clients in both Los Angeles and Austin.

 She began her career in journalism, as a newspaper reporter and magazine editor after graduating with a journalism degree cum laude from the University of Texas at Austin.
 She later studied for a master’s in business administration degree with an emphasis on marketing at St. Edward’s University.

-An enthusiastic advocate for causes as well as clients, Thompson serves on the board of directors for Ballet Austin and the National LGBT Cancer Network.
-She previously served on the boards of ZACH Theatre, Leadership Austin, Sustainable Food Center, and the Girl Scouts; was appointed by Austin City Council Member Randi Shade to serve on the city’s Library Commission; and was a founding board member of The Ann Richards School for Young Women Leaders.
-Brenda is a graduate of Leadership Texas and Leadership Austin.
+An enthusiastic advocate for causes as well as clients, Thompson serves on the board of directors of the National LGBT Cancer Network, as a member of the HRC Federal Club Council Los Angeles and the Counselor’s Academy of PRSA, and as a volunteer for International Bird Rescue.
+She previously served on the boards of Ballet Austin, ZACH Theatre, Leadership Austin, Sustainable Food Center, and the Girl Scouts, and was a founding board member of the Ann Richards School for Young Women Leaders.
+She was appointed by the Austin City Council to serve on the Library Commission and is a graduate of Leadership Texas and Leadership Austin.

-She was one of the founders of the now-international Social Media Club, organized for the purpose of sharing best practices, establishing ethics and standards, and promoting social media literacy.
-She’s been a finalist twice for the Austin Business Journal’s Profiles in Power awards, and was included in the Austin American Statesman’s Out & About 500 List for five years.
+She was one of the founders of the now-international Social Media Club, has twice been a finalist for the Austin Business Journal’s Profiles in Power awards, and was included in the Austin American Statesman’s Out & About 500 List for five years.
 Her work for previous employers received a number of national awards, including from the Council for Advancement and Support of Higher Education.

 Kevin Smothers is a 20-year veteran of the strategic communications and events space in Austin and Los Angeles whose career has spanned the luxury retail, nonprofit, contemporary art, hospitality, food and beverage, live entertainment, music, and film industries.